© Alpe d'Huez TO

 Things to do

-Held up on the floodlit Signal piste, these descents are one of the season's highlights, not to be missed!
+Held up on the floodlit Signal piste, these descents are one of the season's highlights that are not to be missed.
 The descents see a wonderful display by around 350 ski instructors and are followed by a great fireworks display.
 The event lasts around 75 minutes and it can get quite cold, so make sure you wrap up nice and warm.

 Family fun